stsp/dj64dev-host-addon/README.md

 # dj64dev-host-addon

-host build support for dj64dev
+Host build support for dj64dev.
+It adds `make host.elf` target to any dj64-enabled project.